trajano/choco-packages/README.md

 * `package` which states the name of the package, it corresponds to the package folder that has a `.nuspec` with the same name.
 * `local_deps` is an optional `;` separated list of packages that are provided by this project and need to have a pack created first.

+## Pull requests

+The package name (which is listed in `appveyor.yml` and the title the pull request (case insensitive) must be the same and only the pull request package will be tested on AppVeyor.
+Non-pull requests will have all packages tested.

 ## Packages

 The following is a list of my packages and how they differ from the [officially maintained Chocolatey packages](https://chocolatey.org/packages/).